nicoloceneda/Python-edu/README.md

 ## Content of the Scripts:
 <pre>
 │
-├── Tensors.ipynb                                 <-- Creating tensors; Accessing the values of a │                                                     tensor; Manipulating the data type of a te- │                                                     nsor; Manipulating the shape of a tensor; │                                                     Applying mathematical operations to tensors │
+├── Tensors.ipynb                                 <-- Creating tensors; Accessing the values of a │                                                     tensor; Manipulating the data type of a tens- │                                                     or; Manipulating the shape of a tensor; Appl- │                                                     ying mathematical operations to tensors │
-├── Variables.ipynb                               <-- Creating variables; Accessing the values of
-│                                                     a variable; Modifying the values of a vari- │                                                     able │
+├── Variables.ipynb                               <-- Creating variables; Accessing the values of a │                                                     variable; Modifying the values of a variable │
-├── Computation_Graphs_and_Gradients.ipynb        <-- Creating a computation graph; Computing gr-
+├── Computation_Graphs_and_Gradients.ipynb        <-- Creating a computation graph; Computing grad-
-│                                                     adients
+│                                                     ients
 │
-├── Custom_Layer_and_Models_with_Keras_API.ipynb  <-- Adding weights; Adding losses; Serializing
+├── Custom_Layer_and_Models_with_Keras_API.ipynb  <-- Adding weights; Adding losses; Serializing l-
-│                                                     layers; Model class
+│                                                     ayers; Model class
 │
-├── Custom Training.ipynb                         <-- Defining the model; Defining the loss func- │                                                     tion; Obtaining the training data; Defining │                                                     the training loop
+├── Custom Training.ipynb                         <-- Defining the model; Defining the loss functi- │                                                     on; Obtaining the training data; Defining the │                                                     training loop
 │
-└── Dataset API.ipynb                             <-- Creating a dataset; Iterating through a da-
+└── Dataset API.ipynb                             <-- Creating a dataset; Iterating through a data-
-                                                      taset; Combining two tensors into a joint
-                                                      dataset; Shuffling the dataset, creating b-
+                                                      set; Combining two tensors into a joint data- set; Shuffling the dataset, creating batches
-                                                      atches and repeating; Fetching available d-
+                                                      and repeating; Fetching available datasets f-
-                                                      atasets from the tensorflow_datasets libra-
+                                                      rom the tensorflow_datasets library
-                                                      ry
 </pre>